-201 3.2 Earthquake Locations and Magnitudes
+3.2 Earthquake locations and magnitudes

-202 Where P- and/or S-wave arrivals could be identified on at least 4 stations, we performed a manual 203 event location.
-The catalog of "locatable" events included events already identified in the regional 204 catalogs described above, as well as events newly identified by the template matching.
-P- and S-wave 205 arrival times were picked manually and inverted for the best-fit location that minimised the leastsquares differential between modelled and observed arrival times.
-P- and S-wave travel times were 206 207 modelled using an Eikonal solver (Podvin and Lecomte, 1991), using the 1D layered velocity model for east Texas published by Borgfelt (2017).
-We used the Neighbourhood Algorithm (Sambridge, 208 1999) to search for the best-fitting event location that minimises travel time residuals.
-We performed 209 210 an iterative procedure to estimate location uncertainties, whereby observed pick times were perturbed 211 within prescribed uncertainty windows, with the resulting distribution of locations defining the
+Where P- and/or S-wave arrivals could be identified on at least 4 stations, we performed a manual event location.
+The catalog of "locatable" events included events already identified in the regional catalogs described above, as well as events newly identified by the template matching.
+P- and S-wave arrival times were picked manually and inverted for the best-fit location that minimised the least-squares differential between modelled and observed arrival times.
+P- and S-wave travel times were modelled using an Eikonal solver (Podvin and Lecomte 1991), using the 1D layered velocity model for east Texas published by Borgfeldt (2017).
+We used the Neighbourhood Algorithm (Sambridge 1999) to search for the best-fitting event location that minimises travel time residuals.
+We performed an iterative procedure to estimate location uncertainties, whereby observed pick times were perturbed within prescribed uncertainty windows, with the resulting distribution of locations defining the location uncertainty.

-212 location uncertainty.

-213 For the "unlocated" events with visible seismic arrivals on fewer than 3 stations, we used the cross-

-214 correlation coefficients from the template matching analysis as a guide to an approximate or indicative

-- event location.
-We did so on the basis that a high CC value implies that the test event location is near - to that of the template (Gao and Kao, 2020).
-Many of the newly identified "test" events had high NCC

-217 values for multiple templates.
-Where this was the case, we produced an estimate of the test event
+For the "unlocated" events with visible seismic arrivals on fewer than 3 stations, we used the crosscorrelation coefficients from the template matching analysis as a guide to an approximate or indicative event location.
+We did so on the basis that a high CC value implies that the test event location is near to that of the template (Gao and Kao 2020).
+Many of the newly identified "test" events had high NCC values for multiple templates.
+Where this was the case, we produced an estimate of the test event location as a weighted average of the locations of the template events with NCC values that exceeded our detection threshold: